 Review their support threads to see if they’ve actively resolved tickets.
 Analyze their website, and look for more information.
 Check if they have detailed support documentation and if their website looks like they’re credible.

 Be extra careful with developers who only have a single plugin and are not proactive in the community and support forums.
-Having only one plugin is not necessarily a red flag, however, you must be extra careful by pre-checking everything.
+Having only one plugin is not necessarily a red flag, but it might be, and it doesn’t hurt to be extra careful by pre-checking everything.

 Regular Plugin Updates

 Plugins get regular updates all the time.
-These include security patches, so it’s very important to update your plugins as soon as you see that one is available.
+These include security patches, so it’s very important to update your plugins as soon as you see that a new version is available.
 Keeping your WordPress installation up-to-date is also very important.

-At times, that can also be a sign that the developer doesn’t want to maintain the plugin, which results in a lack of new functionalities.
+The opposite can be a sign that the developer doesn’t want to maintain the plugin, which results in a lack of new functionalities.
 Again, avoid plugins that have not been updated in the last year.

 Check the Plugin Compatibility